 - 3.1.1.
 The application site is located with the existing Glan Clywd Hospital, which is located on the north eastern fringe of Bodelwyddan, around 5km south of Rhyl. - 3.1.2.
 The Hospital was opened in 1980 and occupies a 39-acre site.
 The Hospital provides an extensive range of services including A&E, inpatients, day cases, outpatients, and support services.
-The Hospital also houses the Adult and Older Person Mental Health Unit (AOPMHU), which provides inpatient mental illness beds. - 3.1.3.
-The Adult and Older Person Mental Health Unit will be relocated from its current location within the Hospital estate and a new unit constructed on the application site. - 3.1.4.
-The application site is located on the north western boundary of the existing Hospital site and currently provides parking for the Hospital.
-It is bounded to the south and east by other hospital buildings (such as pathology and the mortuary) and the existing access road to the parking areas and to the north and west by open green space. - 3.1.5.
+The Hospital also provides existing radiology / scanning / nuclear medicine facilities in various locations on the site. - 3.1.3.
+Some of the current radiology / scanning facilities will be relocated from their current locations within the Hospital estate and relocate some from elsewhere, to a new unit constructed on the application site. - 3.1.4.
+The application site is located centrally within the existing Hospital site and currently accommodates some storage facilities for the Hospital.
+It is bounded to the north and east by other hospital buildings and a large parking area to the south. - 3.1.5.
 We are advised that whilst the park and ride site on the former Hotpoint factory site in Bodelwyddan is no longer in operation, all the other car parks on the Hospital site are free to users. - 3.1.6.
 Figure 1 at Appendix A shows the site location in relation to the local highway network.